Skip to main content

 Our summit day begins early with a pre-dawn alpine start.
 We rope up in camp to cross the Cowlitz Glacier.
 Then we ascend over Cathedral Gap to Ingraham Flats.
 After taking a short break, we traverse to the base of Disappointment Cleaver, a prominent, steep, rocky ridge.
 We ascend to the top of the Cleaver at 12,300 feet, where we take another rest break, then climb the upper Emmons Glacier to our high break at 13,600 feet.
 The route then climbs the mountain’s snow dome to the lip of the summit crater.
 A short walk takes us across the flat expanse of the crater to the summit of Mount Rainier on Columbia Crest at 14,411 feet.
 We gain 4,300 feet from Camp Muir to the summit of Mount Rainier.

 We and enjoy the view and celebrate on the highest point in Washington, then descend our route back to Camp Muir.
-We break camp, pack our gear, and retrace the hike back to Paradise Meadows.

 Vertical gain climbing: 4,300 feet